RS-232: Timing signals

 Some synchronous devices provide a clock signal to synchronize data transmission, especially at higher data rates.
-Two timing signals are provided by the DCE on pins 15 and 17.
-Pin 15 is the transmitter clock, or send timing (ST); the DTE puts the next bit on the data line (pin 2) when this clock transitions from OFF to ON (so it is stable during the ON to OFF transition when the DCE registers the bit).
-Pin 17 is the receiver clock, or receive timing (RT); the DTE reads the next bit from the data line (pin 3) when this clock transitions from ON to OFF.
+Two timing signals are provided by the DCE.
+Pin 15 is the transmitter clock (TCK), or send timing (ST); the DTE puts the next bit on the transmit data line (pin 2) when this clock transitions from OFF to ON (so it is stable during the ON to OFF transition when the DCE registers the bit).
+Pin 17 is the receiver clock (RCK), or receive timing (RT); the DTE reads the next bit from the receive data line (pin 3) when this clock transitions from ON to OFF.

-Alternatively, the DTE can provide a clock signal, called transmitter timing (TT), on pin 24 for transmitted data.
+Alternatively, the DTE can provide a clock signal, called transmitter timing (TT, pin 24) for transmitted data.
 Data is changed when the clock transitions from OFF to ON, and read during the ON to OFF transition.
-TT can be used to overcome the issue where ST must traverse a cable of unknown length and delay, clock a bit out of the DTE after another unknown delay, and return it to the DCE over the same unknown cable delay.
+TT can be used to overcome the problem of propagation delay in a long cable.
+ST must traverse a cable of unknown length and delay, clock a bit out of the DTE after another unknown delay, and return it to the DCE over the same unknown cable delay.
+When sending data at high speed, the data bit may not arrive in time for the ON to OFF transition of ST.

 Since the relation between the transmitted bit and TT can be fixed in the DTE design, and since both signals traverse the same cable length, using TT eliminates the issue.
 TT may be generated by looping ST back with an appropriate phase change to align it with the transmitted data.
 ST loop back to TT lets the DTE use the DCE as the frequency reference, and correct the clock to data timing.

 Synchronous clocking is required for such protocols as SDLC, HDLC, and X.25.